Letter of transmittal

 The functions of the Merit Protection Commissioner include:

-The Merit Protection Commissioner was not required to investigate any complaints relating to separation entitlements in 2016–17.
+The Merit Protection Commissioner was not asked to inquire into an alleged breach of the Code of Conduct or to investigate any complaints relating to entitlements on separation in 2017–18.

 Governance, management and accountability